Why "Wonder Woman" is the movie we all need right now

 And as far as the blockbuster potential of women-helmed flicks?
 Wonder Woman director Patty Jenkins (who’s also the woman behind Monster) has got that beat, too, scoring the biggest opening weekend for any female director ever, even besting her male counterparts like Jon Favreau (the first Iron Man bowed at $98.6) for opening weekend returns.

 So what makes Wonder Woman so wonderful?
-For you Hollywood types looking for a fail-safe formula, you just need one ingredient: woman power!
+For you Hollywood types looking for a fail-safe formula, you just need one ingredient: woman power! false

 Spoilers ahead for Wonder Woman.